-ca_scan Source Arguments
+ca_merge Source Arguments

-The ca_scan command line utility supports the following source arguments.
+The ca_merge command line utility supports the following source arguments.

-Option Description -cahost <hostname> Specify the BrightStor ARCserve Backup server to use for the scan by providing the hostname where the desired server is running.
-If this switch is not used, cahost is set to the local machine by default. -group <group name> Specify the tape group to use for the scan job.
-If you do not know the name of the group, you can use the wildcard character '' as in the following example: Group .
-However, when you use the wildcard character, ca_scan will only scan media that corresponds to the first available tape group in the list of tape groups to be scanned, for example, "Group0." -tape <tape name> [tape ID] Specify the tape to use for the scan job.
-The tape ID is optional and is used in the event that there are multiple tapes with the same name. -currenttapeseq [-allsessions -session <session #>] For Windows platforms, this option is used to specify to use the current tape sequence for the scan job. -currenttapeseq [-allsessions -session <session range>] For UNIX and Linux platforms, this option is used to specify to use the current tape sequence for the scan job. -allsessions Specify to scan all the sessions of the tape for the scan job. -session session range Specify to scan a single session or multiple sessions of the tape.
-Specify a session range to scan multiple sessions.
+Option Description -cahost <hostname> Specify the BrightStor ARCserve Backup server to use for the merge by providing the hostname where the desired server is running.
+If this switch is not used, cahost is set to the local machine by default. -group <group name> Specify the tape group to use for the merge job. -tape <tape name> [tape ID] Specify the tape to use for the merge job.
+The tape ID is optional and is used if there are multiple tapes with the same name. -currenttapeseq [-allsessions -session <session #>] For Windows platforms, this option is used to specify to use the current tape sequence for the merge job. -currenttapeseq [-allsessions -session <session range>] For UNIX and Linux platforms, this option is used to specify to use the current tape sequence for the merge job. -allsessions Specify to merge all the sessions of the tape for the merge job. -session session range Specify to merge a single session or multiple sessions of the tape.
+Specify a session range to merge multiple sessions.

-ca_scan Run Job Arguments
+ca_merge Run Job Arguments

-The ca_scan command line utility supports the following run job arguments.
+The ca_merge command line utility supports the following run job arguments.

-Option Description -at <hh:mm> Specify the execution time of the scan job. -on <mm/dd/yyyy> Specify the execution date of the scan job. -hold Submit the scan job on hold.
-Cannot be used with -runjobnow. -runjobnow Submit and execute the scan job immediately.
+Option Description -at <hh:mm> Specify the execution time of the merge job. -on <mm/dd/yyyy> Specify the execution date of the merge job. -hold Submit the merge job on hold.
+Cannot be used with -runjobnow. -runjobnow Submit and execute the merge job immediately.
 Cannot be used with -hold. -description <description string> Add comments to the job.
 You must use double quotes "" to enclose the string and handle blank spaces.